Fall 2026 Enrollment Calendar

 Independent Study

-Students who wish to enroll in MATH 4900 (research) or MATH 4901 (reading course) must fill out an independent study form after meeting with the proposed faculty supervisor to discuss the goals and expectations of the project.
-The form will be available when the add period begins but not during the pre-enrollment period.
+Students who wish to enroll in MATH 4900 (research) or MATH 4901 (reading) must fill out an independent study form after meeting with the proposed faculty supervisor to discuss the goals and expectations of the project.
+The form will be available after the add period begins.